Bristol Blenheim: Origins

-On 12 April 1935, the Type 142, which had been given the name Britain First, conducted its maiden flight from Filton Aerodrome, South Gloucestershire.
-Flight tests soon proved that the aircraft was in fact faster than any fighter in service with the Royal Air Force (RAF) at the time, having demonstrated a top speed of 307 mph.
-Rothermere presented the aircraft to the nation for a formal evaluation as a potential bomber.
-By June 1935, the Air Ministry had become interested in the project due to its high performance.
-On 9 July 1935, a design conference was held by Bristol at the ministry's request into the question of converting the Type 142 into a suitable medium bomber.
+On 12 April 1935, the Type 142, named Britain First, conducted its first flight from Filton Aerodrome, South Gloucestershire.
+Flight tests soon proved that the aircraft was faster than the fighters in service with the Royal Air Force (RAF), having a top speed of 307 mph.
+Rothermere presented the aircraft to the nation for a formal evaluation as a bomber.
+In June 1935, the Air Ministry showed interest due to its performance.
+On 9 July 1935, a design conference was held by Bristol at the ministry's request to convert the Type 142 into a bomber.

-Based upon talks from the conference, the Air Ministry quickly formalised Specification B.28/35 for prototypes of a bomber version; the Type 142M (M for military).
-One principal change between the Type 142M bomber and its Type 142 predecessor was the repositioning of the wing from a low-wing to a mid-wing position, which allowed for more internal space within the fuselage underneath the main spar to accommodate a sizable bomb bay.
-Other modifications included the addition of a bomb-aimer's position and a Browning machine gun in the nose along with provisions for a semi-retractable gun turret in the dorsal position.
+The Air Ministry formalised Specification B.28/35 for prototypes of a bomber version which was designated the Type 142M (M for military) by Bristol.
+A significant change between the Type 142M bomber and its Type 142 predecessor was the raising of the wing from a low-wing to a mid-wing position, which allowed for enough space under the main spar to accommodate a bomb bay.
+Other modifications included the addition of a bomb-aimer's position and a Browning machine gun in the port wing along with provisions for a semi-retractable dorsal gun turret.